prashanth1k/ask/README.md

 * creating web and mobile apps on Javascript, .NET and Laravel
 * writing more not-quite-popular books and many more not-so-amazing websites

-I am a big fan of collaboration for the sake of collaboration, CRM and streamlined activity management - so this.
+I also am a big fan of collaboration for the sake of collaboration, CRM and streamlined activity management - so this.
 Creating issue here is an easy way to get my attention.

 * Questions
 * Comments